 Directions:

-- Slice and serve with additional sauce, if desired.
+- Slice and serve with extra sauce.

 3.5 Tuna Stuffed Peppers